Leadership

 Specializing in ballet costuming, her work focuses on the design, fabrication, repair, and reconstruction of costumes, ensuring that each piece enhances the performance and brings to life the creative vision of the artistic director.
 In addition to her work with Portland Ballet, Amy has collaborated with several dance companies in Virginia and New York City.

-Administrative Team
+Administrative

 Clare Crane

-Operations Coordinator
+Operations Director

 Erica Diesl

-Communications Coordinator
+Communications Consultant

 Erica Diesl graduated from the University of Utah with a B.A. in History as well as a B.F.A. in Ballet Performance.
 Erica first joined Portland Ballet as a company member in 2012 and performed with the company for eleven seasons, dancing featured roles in The Armed Man, Giselle, Firebird, Tales by Poe, and A Victorian Nutcracker among others.
-In 2021 Erica joined the office staff as the Communications Coordinator and after retiring from performing in 2023 she also became the Company Manager.
+In 2021 Erica joined the office staff as the Communications Coordinator and after retiring from performing in 2023 she served as the Company Manager.

 Krista Woodbridge